 Changes to the “Non-QCEW Employees” Class of Worker

-In an effort to continuously improve our core LMI industry data, this quarter we revisited and improved the processes that create Emsi industry data for employees not included in the Quarterly Census of Employment and Wages (QCEW).
+In an effort to continuously improve our core LMI industry data, this quarter we revisited and improved the processes that create Emsi Burning Glass industry data for employees not included in the Quarterly Census of Employment and Wages (QCEW).
 The Bureau of Economic Analysis (BEA) releases employment estimates as part of the State and Local Area Personal Income (SPI/LPI) programs that include these “non-covered” employees.
-The majority of Emsi’s non-QCEW employment estimates are calculated by subtracting QCEW employment from total SPI employment.
+The majority of Emsi Burning Glass’s non-QCEW employment estimates are calculated by subtracting QCEW employment from total SPI employment.
 We reviewed the SPI methodology documentation and identified ways to improve our methodology to more accurately take into account the differences in coverage between SPI/LPI and QCEW.
-In summary, Emsi’s methodology changes result in:
+In summary, Emsi Burning Glass’s methodology changes result in: